 ClamAV is not a full-featured antivirus and, like many computer security applications, has its own list of unique vulnerabilities.

 ClamWin is a suitable open-source antivirus for Windows.
-The software is produced by ClamWin Pty Ltd.
+ClamWin Pty Ltd produces the software.

 It uses the ClamAV engine for antivirus definitions, and it comes under the GNU General Public License.
 The program detects viruses & spyware and removes malicious threats effectively.

-ClamWin offers features such as automatic updates, scanning, scan scheduling, and a Microsoft Outlook add-in.
+ClamWin offers automatic updates, scanning, scan scheduling, and a Microsoft Outlook add-in.
 It also has plugins for Firefox capable of scanning downloaded files.
-There are other plugins as well that you can use to download and scan files using ClamWin.
+There are other plugins that you can use to download and scan files using ClamWin.

 85.8% of ClamWin’s code is written in Python, while C++, Inno Setup, and other programming languages make up 9.1%, 4.8%, and 0.3%.
 Presently, ClamWin has two primary contributors listed on the source code repository.